Why High-Quality Cabins Deliver Strong ROI

 Life Space Cabins are unique in our offering as we understand what it takes to create great spaces.
 We pride ourselves on taking responsibility from the design concept beginning but all the way through to the cabin installation and beyond.

-We look after you and the environment as standard.
-We are have worked with @thewildingairfield to help them achieve their dream of a luxury retreat in Northhamptonshire.
-They have been working at a 98% occupancy rate since they opened in April 2022 with their Treehouse and Tamar Cabin.
+We look after you and the environment as standard all with the desire to obtaining quick ROI.
+We are have worked with The Wilding Airfield to help them achieve their dream of a luxury retreat in Northhamptonshire.
+They have been working at a 86%-98% occupancy rate since they opened in April 2022 with their bespoke Treehouse and family cabin.

 There is the opportunity for you to use the piece of work for any planning application or business plan.